As a member of the Wellesley College Community you have the right:

 Location: Schneider Center 214

-The Title IX Coordinator is available to provide information to students regarding the College’s Title IX program, including policies, investigation process, and interim and other remedies, and works with other on-campus resources as appropriate.
+The Director of Nondiscrimination Initiatives and Title IX Coordinator/504 Coordinator is available to provide information to students regarding the College’s Title IX program, including policies, investigation process, and interim and other remedies, and works with other on-campus resources as appropriate.
 The Title IX Coordinator is also available to work with off-campus resources and offices at other institutions of higher education.
-The Title IX Coordinator takes primary responsibility for assessment of effectiveness of the College’s Title IX program.
+The Title IX Coordinator takes primary responsibility for assessment of effectiveness of the College’s Title IX program

 - If you report criminal activity on campus a specially trained Campus Police officer will respond and investigate and share the information with the Town of Wellesley Police because the College is within the jurisdiction of the Town.